entertaining the italian way cooking class recipes

 Place the pan back on the heat, add more butter and oil and repeat the process until all the chicken has been cooked.

-Serve with a bit more of fresh parsley.
+Serve with a sprinkling of fresh parsley.

 -